Skip to content

 Spending Controls#

 Spending controls enforce AI budgets at execution time.
-Set limits at the organization, team, or individual agent level — agents are stopped when limits are reached.
+Set limits at the organization, team, individual agent, or individual sandbox level — agents are stopped when limits are reached.

 How it works#